A-mIn3/Windows_Postex/README.md

 ## MeterDLL
  DLL wrapping of meterpreter.
- Can be further improved to include dummy functions depending on the DLL one wants to spoof.
+ Can be further improved to include dummy exports depending on the DLL one wants to spoof.
  It can also be changed to support Windows hosted services hijacking.